libstorage/libstoragemgmt-doc/doc/c_api_user_guide.md

     }
     ```

-* Handle exceptions:
+* Handle errors:

     Please refer to [Appendix.D.
-Exceptions][ad] for detail.
+Errors][ad] for detail.

-    These common exceptions might be raised by every methods:
+    These common errors might be returned by every methods:

     * `LSM_ERR_LIB_BUG`